-A site lead (who may be the district lead as well) will coordinate each school's needs assessment and will serve as a single point of contact for the school, manage all details of the visit, and answer any questions that may arise.
+A site lead will coordinate each school's needs assessment and will serve as a single point of contact for the school, manage all details of the visit, and answer any questions that may arise.
 All site leads have experience in school improvement technical assistance and/or research and data collection and will be trained on the needs assessment process.
 Districts and schools will receive a Needs Assessment Process Guide that provides background on the process and activities.

 As part of Phase 1, AIR will initiate efforts to collect administrative data from ISBE and the district.
 To minimize burden, we will leverage state administrative data (e.g., student achievement data, student enrollment and demographic data), where available and appropriate.
-We will supplement state administrative data with administrative records from the school district to ensure that we are capturing sufficient information to inform district and school identification of areas of strength and areas for improvement.
-See the Requested Data section for further information.
+AIR will collect information relevant for planning the school visits, including information such as staff lists with roles, school scheduled, school maps, and visitor information or requirements.

-Phase 2: School and District Data Collection and Analysis
+Phase 2: On-Site Data Collection and Analysis